hachyderm/hachyboop/README.md

 ```

 > [!IMPORTANT]
-> Hachyboop DOES NOT collect any personal data or machine data beyond the data you explicitly provide us, the answers to DNS queries, and performance data related to the tests.
+> Hachyboop DOES NOT and WILL NEVER collect any personal data or machine data beyond the data you explicitly provide us, the answers to DNS queries, and performance data related to the tests.
 By default, Hachyboop does not write results to Hachyderm S3 Storage.

 ## Configuration